dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

   pip3 install dbt
   ```

-3. (Optional) To revert back to dbt Core, first uninstall both the dbt Cloud CLI and dbt Core
-4. Reinstall dbt Core using the version from Step 2.
+3. (Optional) To revert back to dbt Core, first uninstall both the dbt Cloud CLI and dbt Core.
+Then reinstall dbt Core using the version from Step 1.

   ```bash
   pip3 uninstall dbt-core dbt
   pip3 install dbt-core==VERSION
   ```

-4. After you've verified the installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
+4. After you've verified the installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project.
+You can then use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
 For example, execute `dbt compile` to compile a project using dbt Cloud and validate your models and tests.
    * If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file locally on your machine.

 </TabItem>

 </Tabs>

 ## Update dbt Cloud CLI